boarfish55/potatofs/README.md

      consistent state).

   3) Find a cool unique name.
-Finding a free 5-letter acronym ending in "-FS" is next to impossible these days:
+Finding a free 5-letter acronym ending in "-FS" is next to impossible these days.
 So meet PotatoFS.
 Potatoes are nourishing and can easily complement a wide variety of dishes.

 Author: Pascal Lalonde <plalonde@overnet.ca>